 Louis Vuitton decided that he wanted to become a trunk master at the ripe age of sixteen.
 Not only did this lead to him becoming a designer, but also an inventor, creating locks that had never been seen before.
 The brand continues to be best known for their bags and luggage, with travel remaining at the heart of the house alongside their RTW collections.

 Italian fashion designer, Giorgio Armani formed his company in 1975, reaching the status of ‘most successful designer of Italian origin’ by 2001.
 The Italian luxury brand is one of the biggest and most influential names in fashion, best known for their suits and formal wears clean, tailored lines.
 Armani is a symbol of success for many business professionals and has been since the early ’80s.

 15. Tom Ford

 Berluti exceeds at making bags, accessories and ready-to-wear clothing, but the heart of the company is their leather shoes.
-Due to challenging the boundaries of craftsmanship, the fashion house was able to create their own special leathers and unique designs, including a supple smooth leather which can be transformed into many colours with the option of personalisation.
+Due to challenging the boundaries of craftsmanship, the fashion house was able to create their own special leathers and unique designs, including a supple smooth leather which can be transformed into many colors with the option of personalization.